ingram1107/zettel-notes/lit/Waldvogel1997.md

 cached on entire address.
 Not withstanding that most caching solutions are based on large, fully associative cache implemented with CAMs, which obviously has the same problem describe before.

+Instead, Waldvogel et al. proposed an algorithm composed of hashing that check addresses whether they match any prefix of a particular length, $O(N)$ runtime complexity of binary search, and precomputation to prevent backtracking in case of failures.
+The routing table will be built by using array of records organised by prefix length, each element points to a corresponded hash table.
+Markers are needed in order to direct binary search to greater prefix lengths starting from the median of the array.
+If $P$ is the index of the array and $level(P)$ is written as $a_1, a_2, \ldots, a_n$, then it needs a marker at each level $a_1 a_2, \ldots, a_k, 0, 0, \ldots, 0$ such that $a_k = 1$.
+Thus, a hash entry consists of a marker with real prefixes.
+The number of markers is limited by the number of 1's bits in $level(P)$.
+For precomputation, every marker node will have a variable that store the value of the best matching prefix of the marker.
+The value will be precomputed when the node is inserted into the hash table.
+During the search on the lower half (longer prefix lengths) of the tree, client's best matching prefix's value will be updated.